Fallodon: Landmarks

 The East Coast Main Line railway runs through Fallodon, with Chathill station being closest to the hamlet.

-There was a small railway station located close to Fallodon Hall for the private use of the Grey family called The Halt.
+There was a small railway station located close to Fallodon Hall for the private use of the Grey family, this was named Fallodon, though referred to in a local guide pamphlet as the halt.
 The station was opened in 1847, when Sir George Grey was Home Secretary, it closed in 1934.
 The building no longer exists, though there is an extant stone wall and graveled area where it stood close to the Fallodon eastern gatehouse.
+When Edward Grey died in 1933 the railway staff at Fallodon planted a copper beech tree in his memory in the station garden.
+The tree still exists and to help maintain a wider understanding of its purpose the North Eastern Railway Association placed an information board at the site in April 2023.
+This records Grey’s association with the former station and the North Eastern Railway, and was generously supported by the Bridgeman Family, Adrian Graves (Grey’s great-great nephew) and Network Rail.

+An LNER Class B17 steam locomotive built at Darlington and completed in October 1930 received the name Fallodon.
+However apart from occasional visits to Darlington for maintenance, it spent most of its working life in Manchester (Gorton) - from where it worked expresses to Harwich and London - and later in East Anglia.
+It was withdrawn from service in September 1959; its nameplates survive in private collections.

 Notable people

 Samuel Salkeld (1635–99) was a celebrated gardener who made significant improvements to the productivity of Fallodon as noted by the contemporary source Thesaurus Geographicus in 1695:

 The Improvement in Tillage at Rock by John Salkeld, Esq. and in Gardening and Fruitery at Falladon, by Samuel Salkeld, Gentleman; are Fineries hardly to be met with in these parts: The latter is the more remarkable, because of an Opinion which has prevail'd in the World, That the coldness of the Climate in these Northern parts, will not allow any Fruit to come to its proper perfection and ripeness.

 Edmund Gibson, in his 1695 translation of William Camden's Britannia also commented on the Salkeld's husbandry: